DinhThienPhuc/reactjs-base/packages/components/radio-group/CHECKLIST.md

 - 🧩 Utilize Tailwind CSS to decrease the bundle size of package.

 - 🧩 Consider using SVG images instead of components for better performance

+- 🧩 Include a story that demonstrates how the HTML attributes function